N129BZ/Stratux-UDP-AHRS/README.md

 These apps parse Stratux AHRS UDP messages on port 4000.
 All implementations use the Kaitai struct compiler to generate a go, csharp, python, or javascript class (and many other languages) that will decode the incoming byte array.

 ###
    At run time, requires a reference to KaitaiStream, which is installed as part of the Kaitai struct compiler.
-The compiler generates your preferred language from the ahrs.ksy yaml file.
+The compiler generates a class object in your preferred language from the ahrs.ksy yaml file.
    ```
    Samples: